 - Stow it in your left-hand pocket until you get back to the office.
 (Remember, those are your cards in your right-hand pocket, OK?)

-- Record its image with your Evernote (or something similar) to scan it into your smartphone (take the associated human’s photo while you are at it, too) and create a contact note.
+- Scan it into your smartphone (take the associated human’s photo while you are at it, too) and create a contact note.

 - Send an image of the card to your holiday card mailing list file so you can include the person (or not, as you see fit) when the time comes around.